syntaxseed/iplimiter/README.md

 }
 ```
 This means:
+- If a record doesn't exist in the database, PASS.
 - If last attempt was at or older than (>=) 3600 seconds ago, reset attempts to 0.
 - If last attempt was more recent than (<) 300 seconds ago, FAIL.
 - If current attempts is more than (>) 3, FAIL.